PowerShell/ProjectMercury/README.md

 ## New to AI Shell?

-To learn more about AI Shell, we recommend you check out the overview page of the AI Shell documentation.
+To learn more about AI Shell, we recommend you check out the [overview][19] page of the AI Shell documentation.

 There are two modes to use AI Shell, standalone and a side-by-side, integrated experience with